sadra-hatami/Business-Website/README.md

 **Business Website** is a multi-page Persian company website designed as a complete front-end template for introducing a business, showing products, presenting services, and collecting contact messages.

-The project uses semantic HTML pages, a single custom stylesheet, local Persian fonts, Bootstrap Icons, and a small script for the mobile menu.
-There is no backend and no extra framework.
-The site runs from static files and can be hosted on GitHub Pages.

 The copy on the pages is placeholder business text, so the layout can be reused for a real shop or company by replacing titles, prices, images, and contact details.

 > **Tagline:** *A responsive multi-page Persian business website with home, about, products, services, and contact pages, built with HTML, CSS, and JavaScript.*